-I've already mentioned this earlier (and I'm sure that I'll probably write about this some more later), but my experience with computers goes back way before Macintosh made the mouse popular (and alas, necessary).
+I'll probably write about this some more later, but my experience with computers goes back way before Macintosh made the mouse popular (and necessary).
 You turned on the computer, and there was just this dark screen with a blinking cursor.
 If you wanted to make the thing do something, you had to know something.
 With a GUI, you can guess.
 You can guess a lot, actually, and just poke around all you want because most GUIs come with an undo feature.